Now, armed man escorts school children to protect them from stray dogs | Law-Order

 ''A madrasa student was bitten by a stray dog the other day.
 So, all the children here were scared to go out and walk to the madrasa.
 So, I decided to give them security,'' he said, adding that his son shot the video and posted it on the social media.

-A native of Bakel here, he, too, said no licence is needed to carry an air-gun.
+A native of Bakel here said no licence is needed to carry an air-gun.

 ''I'm not afraid of legal action, as I don't kill any dog.
 But if any dog attacks, I will have to shoot it for self-protection,'' the man added.